collapsed-stacks/atheism/questions/1405/what-kinds-of-evidence-could-convince-you-to-believe-in-god-are-there-any.md

 - posted by: [John Bode](https://stackexchange.com/users/-1/117-john-bode) on 2010-12-27
 - score: 0

-<p>For me, it would have to be something unambiguously God-like; showing up as a giant colossus (beard, robe, the whole nut) smiting lawyers and TV executives would be a start.
+For me, it would have to be something unambiguously God-like; showing up as a giant colossus (beard, robe, the whole nut) smiting lawyers and TV executives would be a start.
 And I'm not being (completely) snarky; garden-variety "miracles" wouldn't do it, because that's only proof of the miracle itself, not God.
-No, I'd have to see an actual physical manifestation of God Himself.  </p>
+No, I'd have to see an actual physical manifestation of God Himself.

-<p>Note, however, this this would not necessarily compel me to <em>worship</em> said God.
-I would acknowledge His existence, but that's it.</p>
+Note, however, this this would not necessarily compel me to *worship* said God.
+I would acknowledge His existence, but that's it.

 ## Answer 1515